rickstaa/livepeer-reward-watchdog/README.md

 # Livepeer Reward Watcher

-This Go script monitors the Livepeer protocol on Arbitrum and alerts you if your orchestrator's reward call hasn't been made in a round after a configurable delay.
+This Go script monitors the Livepeer protocol on Arbitrum and notifies you if your orchestrator's reward call hasn't been made in a round after a configurable delay (the main alert).
+By default, it also notifies you about successful reward calls and new rounds, but these can be disabled.
 It serves as an extra safety net alongside the [web3-livepeer-bot](https://github.com/0xVires/web3-livepeer-bot) by @0xVires.

 ## Features

 - Monitors blockchain rounds and reward calls in real-time using Ethereum event subscriptions.
 - **Always sends alerts for:**
+  - Missing reward calls (core purpose)
   - Connection issues and recovery
-  - Missing reward calls (core purpose)
   - Subscription errors
-- **Optional alerts for:**
+- **Also sends alerts for (enabled by default, can be disabled):**
-  - Successful reward calls (`--show-success`)
+  - Successful reward calls (`--disable-success-alerts`)
-  - New round notifications (`--show-rounds`)
+  - New round notifications (`--disable-round-alerts`)
 - Supports both Telegram and Discord notifications
 - Automatic RPC failover with configurable retry limits
 - Both the delay and repeat interval for alerts are fully configurable via command-line flags.